A-Plus-Plus-Devs/aplusplus/docs/reference/language-basics.md

    - Index starts at 0
    - Returns empty string if index is out of bounds
    - Works with both string literals and variables

+3. **substring(string, int, int)**
+   - Returns a portion of the string from start index (inclusive) to end index (exclusive)
+   - Returns empty string if indices are invalid
+   - Example: substring("hello", 1, 3) returns "el"

+4. **concat(string, string)**
+   - Combines two strings into one
+   - Alternative to + operator for strings
+   - Example: concat("he", "llo") returns "hello"

+5. **replace(string, int, char)**
+   - Returns a new string with the character at specified index replaced
+   - Returns original string if index is invalid
+   - Example: replace("hello", 0, "j") returns "jello"

 ### Examples
 ```c